tomassedovic/quicksilver-roguelike/README.md

 v1.y * v2.y)`.
 This gets us from the tile position (from `0` to `20`)
 to the pixel position on the screen (from `0` to `240`).

-> There are a few different ways to multiply vectors in Maths, so
+> There are a few different ways to multiply vectors in Maths (cross
-> they're all available as separate methods instead of the asterisk
+> product, dot product, per-element), so they're all available as
+> separate methods with their own names instead the `v1 * v2` operator
-> operator.
+> you might expect.

-And finally, the `Blended` background option allows us to apply a colour to whatever's on the picture.
+And finally, the `Blended` background option allows us to apply a colour to the pixels on the picture.
 Since our glyphs are white, this turns them into whatever colour we set.

 We need to add it to our `use` statement: